digdir/dialogporten/README.md

 To generate test tokens, see https://github.com/Altinn/AltinnTestTools.
 There is a request in the Postman collection for this.

 ### Local development settings
 We are able to toggle some external resources in local development.
-This is done through the `appsettings.Development.json` file.
+This is done through the `appsettings.Development.json` file.<br>
 The following settings are available:
 ```json
 "LocalDevelopment": {
 	"UseLocalDevelopmentUser": true,